 - You may be able to negotiate better rates when thinking of sending large amounts overseas.

-- Ensure that the service of your choice operates in the country you want to send money to.
-Some countries do not allow access to certain services, even those as well known as PayPal.
+- Ensure that the service of your choice operates in the country you want to send money.
+Some countries do not allow access to certain services, even those as well-known as PayPal.

 Is it safe to send large amounts in one go?

-- There is no doubt about the safety of international fund transfers if you are using banks.
-It’s a process they have been doing for a long time and any issues have been resolved.
+- There is no doubt about the safety of international fund transfers if you use banks.
+It’s a process they have been doing for a long time, and any issues have been resolved.

 - If you are using a new money transfer specialist service:

 - Check that the company has an Australian Financial Services Licence (AFSL);